REHAB PROGRAM FOR NEURODEVELOPMENTAL DISORDERS

 What we are evaluating and looking for when examining and observing your child:

-- Impaired oculomotor tasks – can they make eye contact, visually fixate their gaze, and can they hold their gaze?
+- Right eye reading assessment with comprehension is performed – can they make eye contact, visually fixate their gaze, and can they hold their gaze?
 Can they suppress unwanted eye movements?
 Can they track appropriately?
 These all indicate the ‘functional integrity’ of the frontal and parietal lobes, basal ganglia, and cerebellar-brainstem networks

 - Dual Tasking – Ability to take instructions and apply them while performing a motor and or mental/cognitive task